potreianche/mailScript/README.md

 You case use it free and for what you want, you can also Fork and send Pull request :bangbang:

 #How to use
-It's simple, you only need this two files to perform the mailScript.
+It's simple, you only need these two files to perform the mailScript.
 - mailForm.html
 - mailScript.php